DevExpress-Examples/spreadsheet-document-api-sign-workbook-and-validate-signature/Readme.md

-# How to Sign a Workbook and Validate a Signature
+# How to Sign a Workbook and Validate the Signature

 This code sample project shows how to use the [DocumentSigner](https://docs.devexpress.com/OfficeFileAPI/DevExpress.Office.DigitalSignatures.DocumentSigner?p=netframework) class to sign an Excel document and validate the signature.